-Guides usually start at 10.30am and finish after 2pm.
-Two or more guides are rostered each day and give guided walks to small groups of between two to six visitors.
+Guides commence at 10am and finish at 2pm.
+Two or more guides are rostered each day and host guided walks to small groups of up to 10 visitors.

-Monthly meetings are held on the first Monday of every month from 9.30am to midday.
+Meetings are held on the first Monday of the month from 9.30am to midday.
 The meetings are usually held at Brisbane Botanic Gardens Mt Coot-tha, but sometimes at a different venue.
 The agenda may include a guest speaker, training and general business.
 It also provides an opportunity to meet other volunteer guides.

-Guides are encouraged to develop special interest walks and may also volunteer to be involved in special projects promoting the gardens such as the National Trust Heritage Festival.
+Council encourages guides to develop special interest walks and to be involved in special projects promoting the gardens.

 For more information: